 5137.9001 Responsibilities.

-The contracting officer is responsible for identifying contractor required security clearances in the solicitation and including the DD Form 254 as an attachment.
-The contracting officer is also responsible for including the process and procedures for contractor personnel to obtain identification cards, tags, and badges.
+The Contracting officer is responsible for identifying contractor required security clearances in the solicitation and including the DD Form 254 as an attachment.
+The Contracting officer is also responsible for including the process and procedures for contractor personnel to obtain identification cards, tags, and badges.

 Subpart 5137.91 – Accounting for Contract Services